linode/developers/hugo/content/email/iredmail/installing-iredmail.md

 As a final test, you can utilize a service such as [Mail Tester][m] to ensure that your records have been configured correctly.
 If you have followed this guide precisely, you should receive a score of 10/10 on Mail Tester's site.
 If not, Mail Tester will provide you with a report indicating what portion of your configuration needs improvement.

- {: .note }
+ {{< note >}}
->While some DNS records update almost instantaneously, updates can take up to 24 hours to propagate.
+While some DNS records update almost instantaneously, updates can take up to 24 hours to propagate.
 You may receive a lower score on these tests if your records have not yet updated.

+{{< /note >}}

 ### Conclusion
 Familiarize yourself with the various files, configs, and settings listed in the iRedMail emails and website and start adding users to your mail server.
 Happy Mailing!